General Conditions of Use

 ⚠️ Your Safety Is Your Responsibility

 You are solely and entirely responsible for your safety in the mountains.
-Never rely solely on information from Snow Traces or any digital platform to make safety decisions.
+Never rely solely on information from Snow Trace or any digital platform to make safety decisions.

 Before every outing, you must: